exhuma/pickup/docs/source/configuration.rst

         function with an old config version, but may benefit from new fields, then the minor number will increase.

+**FIRST_TARGET_IS_STAGING** (optional)

+   .. versionadded:: 1.3

+   If this is set to "True", then the first target profile will be used as staging area.
+Using this, you can avoid storing the data more than once on a local machine during the backup.

+   Restrictions apply though:

+      - The profile must me a local folder (currently, only ``dailyfolder`` is supported)

+      - The profile must return it's target path using the ``folder()`` method.

 **STAGING_AREA**
    A *temporary* folder.
 All backup files will be created in that folder before pushed into the targets.